leopoldodonnell/leopoldodonnell.github.com/index.md

 ## Just RTFM

 If it were really only about the programming.
-This is blog and blather is my collection of things I've learnt and/or shared via [Leo's github](https://github.com/leopoldodonnell). [more...]({% post_url 2013-03-24-just-rtfm %})
+This blog and blather is my collection of things I've learnt and/or shared via [Leo's github](https://github.com/leopoldodonnell). [more...]({% post_url 2013-03-24-just-rtfm %})

 ---